-At December 31, 2014, we had deferred tax assets related to net operating loss carryforwards and other income tax credits with a tax value of \$3.1 million.
+At December 31, 2015, we had deferred tax assets related to net operating loss carryforwards and other income tax credits with a tax value of \$3.1 million.
 These net operating loss carryforwards have various expiration dates, depending on the country and period in which they occurred.
-A valuation allowance of \$2.4 million has been established for these deferred tax assets based on the weight of positive and negative evidence was considered, including history of income or loss, projected future taxable income, availability of tax planning strategies and the expiration dates of these carryforwards.
-In 2014, the Company recorded a net income tax benefit of \$758,000 due to a reduction of the valuation allowance related to deferred tax assets for net operating losses of approximately \$3.6 million in our United Kingdom subsidiary.
+A valuation allowance of \$2.5 million has been established for these deferred tax assets based on the weight of positive and negative evidence considered, including history of income or loss, projected future taxable income, availability of tax planning strategies and the expiration dates of these carryforwards.
+In 2014, we recorded a tax benefit of \$758,000 due to a reduction of the valuation allowance related to deferred tax assets for net operating losses of approximately \$3.6 million in our United Kingdom subsidiary.
 Based on our assessment, we reduced the United Kingdom's NOL valuation allowance because the weight of evidence regarding the future realizability of the deferred tax assets had become predominantly positive and realization of the deferred tax assets was more likely than not.
 The positive evidence considered primarily related to three years of consistent profitability while the only negative evidence was historical losses prior to 2012 for this subsidiary.
+As of December 31, 2015 the net deferred tax asset attributable to the United Kingdom subsidiary's net operating loss carryforward was \$623,000.